laicasaane/TinyCsvParser/README.md

 }
 ```

-Or with another `System.Func` parameter as a property setter:
+Or with another `System.Func` parameter as a property getter:

 ```csharp
 private class CsvPersonMapping : CsvMapping<Person>